bayesbeat/bayesbeat-paper/analysis/simulated_data/README.md

 ## Analyzing

-Analyzing injections is identical to analyzing simulated data; you only need to change the path to the data file.
+Analyzing injections is identical to analyzing real data; you only need to change the path to the data file.

 ### Priors